Astro-Sean/AutoPHoT/README.md

 ```
 to every .c file.

 ## Usage

+* For quick use see [here](https://github.com/Astro-Sean/autophot/blob/master/autophot_example.ipynb).

-* For quick use see [here](https://github.com/Astro-Sean/autophot/blob/master/autophot_example.ipynb)
+* For an example on the preparation and file structure (although this is automated in quick use example) see [here](https://github.com/Astro-Sean/autophot/blob/master/example_call_database.ipynb).

 * For more detailed explanation see here (work in progress)

 ## Referencing

-* update
+* AutoPhOT is still under development, if you use the code and wish to publish data please email me to discuss.

 ## Road map

-* update
+* Awaiting user feedback

 ## Flowcahrt

-Basic operation of AutoPhOT for complete Photometric calibration of a given target
+Basic operation of AutoPhOT for complete photometric calibration of a transient

 <p align="center">
   <img src=https://github.com/Astro-Sean/autophot/blob/master/flowchart.png>